Insights

 How To Perform Value Stream Mapping

-Value stream mapping can look confusing, but it will become clear in time what each part means if you’re trained in how to read it.
-Here’s how you can start performing VSM within your company or a specific department.
+How do you put these steps into practice?
+Value stream mapping can look confusing, but it gets easier once you get into the process.
+Here’s how you can start performing value stream mapping within your company or a specific department.

 1. Choose Your Value Stream Mapping Team

-If the value stream mapping is for your entire company, you need to include stakeholders from every department.
+If the waste value stream mapping is for your entire company and your inventory, you need to include stakeholders from every department.
+Identify an organized person with experience in project management to lead the team.
 Try to put together a team of about ten people to ensure you have a variety of perspectives without creating an unmanageable team.
+Choose representatives from each level who are involved with the processes you’re using for your value stream maps.

 2. Schedule Your Kaizen Event

-Lean kaizen events are three-day events during which you:
+Lean kaizen events are three-day project management events in the value stream mapping process during which you:

-• Day one: Explain VSM, put together process families, and gather information about your current continuous processes.
+• Day one: Explain value stream mapping, put together process families, and gather information about your current continuous processes.

 • Day two: Draw a current state map and train your team in lean concepts if necessary.